Naruto-Sasuke/myFilterRestore/README.md

 # filtersRestore
 I used the libsvm and VCNN from *https://github.com/Georgezhouzhou/vcnn_double-bladed*.
 Only used code for my repository is reversed.
 Here is  supply code.
-You should download my pic.zip from https://yunpan.cn/cPH38jSdKugnU  password 1c56   ,and untar it under the path **libsvm-3.21\feature**.
+You should download my pic.zip from https://yunpan.cn/cMXIiYpnvz663 passward：6138  ,and untar it under the path **libsvm-3.21\feature**.

 # Steps to run
 1. First you can just turn to the script 'preModel' to get started.